 Note: This is a draft of the second version of P3.express.
 Comments are welcome!

-P3.express uses the simple process you see in the diagram above.
+P3.express uses a simple process, as shown in the diagram above.
 This process consists of 33 management activities in 7 groups.
-You can click on any of the activities in the diagram above to open its page, or simply start with the first activity, A01.
+Click on any of the activities in the diagram to open its description, or simply start with the first activity, A01.

-Everything done in a P3.express project should follow the Nearly Universal Principles of Projects (NUPP).
-The P3.express itself has been designed to comply with NUPP as well.
+Work done in a P3.express project should follow the Nearly Universal Principles of Projects (NUPP).
+P3.express has itself also been designed to comply with NUPP.

-There’s one management team responsible for the project management activities, with one or more team members, depending on the size and complexity of the project.
-The project manager is the head of this team, accountable for the project management activities.
-This person reports to the sponsor, who’s a senior manager responsible for the final outcome of the project, for funding and resourcing it, etc.
+There’s a management team responsible for the project management activities, with one or more team members, depending on the size and complexity of the project.
+The project manager leads this team and is accountable for the project management activities.
+This person reports to the external customer project manager (if any) as well as the internal sponsor, who is a senior manager responsible for the final outcome of the project, for funding and resourcing it, etc.

-There’s one or more production teams in the project.
-Each internal production team (one with team members from your own company) is lead by a team leader, who reports to the project manager.
-Each external production team (suppliers) is lead by a supplier project manager who reports to the project manager.
+There are one or more production teams in the project.
+Each internal production team (one with team members from your own organization) is led by a team leader, who reports to their functional manager (if any) as well as project manager.
+Each external production team (suppliers) is led by a supplier project manager who reports to the their internal managers as well as the project manager.

 The following are the documents defined in P3.express: